SEASON START & END: Open late November to mid April

 TRAIN: Nearest station is Leogang station

-SKI FACTS: Leogang is part of the vast skiing area that encompases ‘Saalbach, Hinterglemm, Leogang, Fieberbrunn, Zell Am See & Kaprun’ which covers 408 km of slopes and 121 lifts.
+SKI FACTS: Leogang is part of the Skicircus area that encompasses ‘Saalbach, Hinterglemm, Leogang, Fieberbrunn, and joins up with the Zell Am See-Kaprun ski area which covers a combined total of 408 km of slopes and 121 lifts.
 The Ski ALPIN CARD covers the entire area.

 There are several mountain huts to eat, drink and be merry in.
 We had a fabulous time during the White Pearl Mountain Days celebrations at the Hendl Fischerei with DJ, live musicians, hearty mountain food, lots of Champagne and an altogether awesome vibe.
 The modern architecture is also pretty cool, with stunning views from almost everywhere you sit.
 For something a little more traditional there is the Alte Schmiede with its vast timber building, the interiors are that of classic Alpine antiquity and the verandas are vast.
 The restaurant serves a multitude of classic Austrian dishes, you will certainly not be disappointed.
 The Asitz Bräu open for part of the winter season, has space for huge parties and events, and one will usually be able to find a seat in here due to its size.